-MICE CONTROL SERVICES
+MICE CONTROL SERVICE

-House mice are by far the most commonly reported pest for any urban area – ask any local authority or property manager.
+Mice are by far the most commonly reported pest for any urban area – ask any local authority or property manager.

 The beauty of an urban scenario is that buildings always have shared building fabrics – for example blocks of flats, terraced rows etc. – so the resident house mice simply move elsewhere (displace is the technical term) rather than try and regain access once a property has been sealed.